dstien/dutils/vgknit/README.md

 -------
 Produce knitting pattern from PNG files for VG's 2014 World Chess Championship knitting competition at http://magnusgenseren.vg.no/

-Image dimensions must be 20x270 for pattern and 80x270 for main motif.
-Accepted colors are black, white and transparent (to make pattern visible behind main motif).

-One pixel correspond to one stitch.
-Stitches are non-square (3:2), so scale your drawings accordingly.

 Install
 -------
 ```